-- 53. Insert the motor and gearbox assembly into the lower half of the plastic casing and ensure the motor is correctly seated. - Hint: The rear of the torque selector fits just inside the plastic casing and the protruding plastic tab under the gearbox locates into a socket in the lower plastic casing to stop the motor rotating.
+- 53. Insert the motor and gearbox assembly into the lower half of the plastic casing and ensure the motor is correctly seated. - Hint: The protruding plastic tab under the gearbox locates into a socket in the lower plastic casing to stop the motor rotating.
 When lined up, the motor and gearbox should drop vertically into the plastic case with no forcing required. - 54.
-Fit the motor and wheel into the chassis checking the following: Is the wheel firmly against the temporary MDF spacer?
-Is the wheel positioned centrally in its cut out hole?
-Is the drill body on its centreline and parallel with the ends of the chassis?
+Fit the motor and wheel into the chassis checking the following: - Is the wheel firmly against the temporary MDF spacer? - Is the wheel parallel to the side of the chassis? - Is the wheel positioned centrally in its cut out hole? - Is the drill body on its centreline and parallel with the ends of the chassis?

-When you are absolutely happy it is in the correct position drill through the rear screw hole and completely through the chassis.
+When you are absolutely happy it is in the correct position drill through the rear locating hole and completely through the chassis.

-Hint: Depending on how accurately you drilled the rear hole through the plastic casing, you should be able to see the pencil centreline for the drill under this screw hole.
+Hint: Depending on how accurately you drilled the rear locating hole through the plastic casing, it should also be through the pencil centreline for the drill under the casing.

-Position of Motor and Wheel
+Position of Motor, Gearbox and Wheel in Chassis

 - 55. Remove the motor, gearbox and wheel from the bottom half of the plastic casing.
 Remove the MDF spacer from the side of the chassis. - 56.
 Place the lower casing in the chassis and locate it in the correct position by inserting a 3mm x 20mm bolt through the rear screw hole. - 57.
-Line up the drill casing so that its centre line is exactly across the chassis and drill through the three other fixing holes. - Hint: Depending on how accurately you drilled the front hole through the plastic casing, you should be able to see the pencil centreline for the drill under this screw hole.
+Line up the drill casing so that its centre line is exactly across the chassis.